-Brenn from Hughson, CA writes this: “I want to be a bold witness for Christ before the men I work with, who are all unbelievers.
-My heart is breaking for them and I am so frustrated at how hesitant I am!
-I don’t speak when I should speak, my plans to make opportunities come to noth-ing, when I do speak I look back dissatisfied and wonder if I said ANYTHING worth saying or hearing, I second guess myself and hesitate myself out of an opportunity.
+Brenn from Hughson, California writes this: “I want to be a bold witness for Christ before the men I work with, who are all unbelievers.
+My heart is breaking for them, and I am so frustrated at how hesitant I am!
+I don’t speak when I should speak, my plans to make opportunities come to nothing, when I do speak, I look back dissatisfied and wonder if I said anything worth saying or hearing.
+I second guess myself and hesitate myself out of an opportunity.
 I leave work most days feeling like a failure and doing nothing for the sake of winning souls.
 I feel like I don’t love those men like I ought to love them, and I don’t love God like I ought to love him.
-I can’t really think how to state my question, other than: what would you 're advice be to me?”
+I can’t really think of how to state my question, other than, What would your advice be to me?”
 Pastor John, what would you say to Brenn?

 Well, here is just one simple suggestion.
 I don’t feel like an authority in this.
 I don’t consider myself to be a gifted evangelist like some friends of mine — some pastors who are just so wonderfully adept.
 I just spent time recently with one of those friends, and I watched him manage conversations in a most natural, loving way.
 And I was filled with envy — I hope godly envy.
 O Lord, I want to be more like this.
 But here is what I have thought and tried over the years.

 Finding Room for the Gospel